open-pioneer/trails-starter/docs/internals/Design.md

 Ultimately, we expect the integration with the UI layer to be relatively simple, so changing the UI framework during development is possible and should not be a large concern.

+### Component Framework

+[Chakra UI](https://chakra-ui.com/) was chosen as the main React component framework after a in-depth evaluation of alternatives (including MUI, Fluent UI and Mantine).
+Reasons for that choice include:

+-   Very good support for a11y
+-   Good support for customization / themes
+-   Large set of builtin components (although no rich table by default)
+-   Well maintained
+-   Can integrate (with some complexity) into the shadow dom technology

+[Material UI](https://mui.com/core/) was the second contender.

 ## Implementation strategy

 Some of the requirements above can already be resolved by the choices in technology.